Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Methodology

 \section{Methodology}

-In this section we will introduce our methodology.
-We begin by detailing the theoretical foundations and construction methodology of $\beta$-skeletons.
-Then we will introduce our novel mark weighted correlation function statistics.
+In this section, we present our methodology.
+We begin by outlining the theoretical framework and construction process of the $\beta$-skeletons, followed by an introduction to our novel mark-weighted correlation function statistics.